jessegreenberg/cathedral/README.md

 ## Dependencies and Libraries

 Cathedral utilizes [SceneryStack](https://github.com/scenerystack), a collection of libraries from PhET Interactive Simulations, designed for creating multimodal web applications.
-The project primarily leverages Scenery, particularly its CanvasNode, to efficiently animate visuals with high performance.
+The project primarily leverages Scenery and its CanvasNode to efficiently animate visuals with high performance.